i-on-project/core/docs/api/courses.md

 # `Course`
-A `Course`, also known as `Curricular Unit`, is an academic endeavor composed by classes, lecturers, etc. The full representation of a `Course`, in the [application/vnd.siren+json](https://github.com/kevinswiber/siren) media type.
+A `course`, also known as `curricular unit`, is an academic endeavor composed by `classes`, academic `events`, etc.

+The `course` resource has three possible representations: a detailed (or full) representation, a reduced one (to be used as `item`s of course collections) and a `collection` representation.
+The following examples demonstrate the different representations of `course`s.
+The different representations of a `course` are in the [application/vnd.siren+json](https://github.com/kevinswiber/siren) media type.

 ## Properties
+All properties which are not assigned with the `mandatory` label, are optional, they may not be included in the representation.

 * `acronym`: the course's unique acronym; an abbreviation of its name
+  - mandatory
   - type: **text**
   - e.g. "WAD"